Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 New Features: Expect these changes from Whoop 4.0 to Whoop 5.0

 Whoop 4’s features surprised me at the time.
-They integrated a novel silicon anode battery design which was claimed to be superior to others on the market.
-Leading-edge battery technology has inched along since then but it showed that Whoop is capable of being a pioneer with aspects of its tech componentry.
-This makes it MUCH harder to see Whoop’s future than, say, Garmin whose next generation of products is fairly easy to predict.
-If you want to read more about that try this article on Sports Watch Tech Trends
+They integrated a novel silicon anode battery design, which was claimed to be superior to others on the market.
+Leading-edge battery technology has inched along since then, but it showed that Whoop could be a pioneer in its tech componentry.
+This makes it MUCH more challenging to see Whoop’s future than Garmin, whose next generation of products is relatively easy to predict.
+If you want to read more about that, try this Sports Watch Tech Trends article.

 2024: new Garmin Endurance Sports Technologies for GPS Watches & Bike Computers Trends

-- Size – I don’t expect the size to be radically different from today but I would expect the raw dimensions to be different.
+- Size – I don’t expect the size to differ from today radically, but I hope the raw dimensions to be different.
 It won’t necessarily be smaller as it doesn’t need to be.
-It’s not a bulky watch it’s a relatively elegant band.
+It’s not a bulky watch.
+It’s a relatively elegant band.

-- If the size was materially changed this would significantly upset a large number of people who have bought Whoop clothing, with their inbuilt Whoop-sized pouches.
+- If the size were materially changed, this would significantly upset many who bought Whoop clothing with their inbuilt Whoop-sized pouches.

 - ✔️ new Optical HR Sensor – this is a certainty.
-However, it’s more complex than that as the NIRS sensor unit and array will be capable of sensing more things in a more battery-efficient manner.
+However, it’s more complex than that, as the NIRS sensor unit and array will be capable of sensing more things more battery-efficiently.
 NIRS sensing technology is rapidly changing and evolving.
-Whoop’s dilemma is that the longer it waits the more capable a replacement can be.
+Whoop’s dilemma is that the longer it waits, the more capable a replacement can be.

-- There is an outside chance that Whoop could be one of the companies to introduce continuous lactate sensing this year.
+- There is an outside chance that Whoop could be one of the companies that introduce continuous lactate sensing this year.

-- Whilst an awesome and well-understood sports measurement, muscle oxygen will not be included in Whoop 5, to me Whoop’s main difficulty here would be ensuring the integrity of the light pathway on the sensor (ie keeping the sun out).
-That said, Whoop could do some amazing things if sufficiently motivated that would take itself and the muscle oxygen sensing market to the next level becoming mainstream for the first time.
+- Whilst an excellent and well-understood sports measurement, muscle oxygen will not be included in Whoop 5.
+To me, Whoop’s main difficulty would be ensuring the integrity of the light pathway on the sensor (i.e. keeping the sun out).
+That said, if sufficiently motivated, Whoop could do amazing things to take itself and the muscle oxygen sensing market to the next level and become mainstream for the first time.

-- Continuous ECG abilities have distinctive medical and wellness uses and the ECG track can itself give novel insights into heart strain during exercise.
-However, wearables tend to have ECG-sampling abilities and can merely perform simple checks over 30-seconds.
+- Continuous ECG abilities have distinctive medical and wellness uses, and the ECG track can provide novel insights into heart strain during exercise.
+However, wearables tend to have ECG-sampling abilities and can merely perform simple checks over 30 seconds.
 What use is that on a sports product?
 A: None.

 - Afib (atrial fibrillation) – detection of HR irregularities

 - Core temperature sensing is possible from skin-based thermometers.
-This might be possible for Whoop but I don’t think the insights will have a sufficiently wide appeal to its target demographic (the feature is too pro-level sporty).
-That said, this might appeal to many of the aspirational/wannabe athletes who use Whoop and who want to imagine they are pros
+This might be possible for Whoop, but I don’t think the insights will have a sufficiently broad appeal to its target demographic (the feature is too pro-level sporty).
+That said, this might appeal to many of the aspirational/wannabe athletes who use Whoop and who want to imagine they are pros.

-- EDA/GSR – can be used to measure cortisol levels and hence stress.
-This could be a biggie and has been done before by the competition (Google-Fitbit), but is taking Whoop away from sports and well and truly into the wellness space.
+- EDA/GSR can be used to measure cortisol levels and stress.
+This could be a biggie and has been done before by the competition (Google-Fitbit), but it is taking Whoop away from sports and truly into the wellness space.

-- ✔️Battery Life – yes, whoop 5 will inevitably have a new battery even if only because the old one won’t be manufactured any more.
+- ✔️Battery Life – yes, whoop 5 will inevitably have a new battery, even if only because the old one won’t be manufactured any more.
 Expect improvements in battery capacity.
-Expect overall battery life to take a bigger jump due to energy savings in other components.
+Expect overall battery life to jump significantly due to energy savings in other components.
 Also, expect the battery charging puck to be ‘a bit better‘.
-The biggest expectation would be for faster charging but don’t expect fancy battery longevity management tools – remember the subsequent Whoop 6 would only be 2-3 years further down the line and the Whoop 5 battery will still be in decent shape in that timeframe.
+The biggest expectation would be for faster charging, but don’t expect fancy battery longevity management tools – remember the subsequent Whoop 6 would only be 2-3 years further down the line, and the Whoop 5 battery will still be in decent shape in that timeframe.

 - ✔️ Higher resolution accelerometer – I expect an improved accelerometer, perhaps bundled with other internal components to save space and power.
 I’m unsure of the exact resolution of the existing sensor (hertz).
 For many companies’ watches, this is not so important.
 However, for companies like Stryd and Whoop, the accelerometer is a key to unlocking athletic insight.
 Remember that Whoop acquired PUSH but was able to leverage its existing hardware to adapt to PUSH’s algorithms for strength training.
-Essentially PUSH measures 3D movements during weight training combined with speed/acceleration.
-The more accurate the accelerometer, the more accurate will be its algorithms.
-You only have to look at what Stryd has recently done with FOOTPATH to see that a similar 3D visualisation from Whoop is VERY easily possible and might be a useful insight into gym technique.
+PUSH measures 3D movements during weight training combined with speed/acceleration.
+The more accurate the accelerometer, the more accurate its algorithms will be.
+You only have to look at what Stryd has recently done with FOOTPATH to see that a similar 3D visualisation from Whoop is VERY easily possible and might be a helpful insight into gym technique.

 - ✔️ Increased HR accuracy on the wrist.
 It’s a given.
-Every wrist-based HR sensor, including Garmin and Apple, still needs improvement for different kinds of environments, use cases and physiologies.
+Every wrist-based HR sensor, including Garmin and Apple, still needs improvement in different environments, use cases, and physiologies.
 Each new generation is technically more accurate.

-- Please don’t confuse this with improved sleep stage or recovery accuracy. improvements to things like sleep stages are unlikely to be truly quantifiable in any scientific sense but there could be a possible marketing spin here for Whoop.
+- Please don’t confuse this with improved sleep stage or recovery accuracy.
+Improvements to sleep stages are unlikely to be genuinely quantifiable in any scientific sense, but there could be a marketing spin for Whoop.

 - Also, note that most people want the illusion of accuracy rather than accuracy per se.
-If asked, everyone wants 100% accuracy, but if they believe their product is accurate and trust the algorithms’ results, that’s enough.
-I *DO* understand the algorithms and many of the scientific issues here, 100% accuracy is impossible. (sorry!)
+Everyone wants 100% accuracy if asked, but if they believe their product is accurate and trust the algorithms’ results, that’s enough.
+I *DO* understand the algorithms and many of the scientific issues here; 100% accuracy is impossible. (sorry!)

 - ✔️ Keeps the subscription model